dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 timing results.
 The average time it took to send a message was a respectable 968873.1 ns with a byte size of 40 ns

+# Anonymous Pipes

+I decided not to implement anonymous pipes due to its similarity with named pipes.
+Anonymous pipes do not allow any IPC across a network (from MSDN) and are essentially a simplified version of Named Pipes.
+I believe that named pipes are easier to work with and allow a lot more flexibility.
+This is emphasised by the fact that Anonymous Pipes are are not full-duplex and essentially do not allow bi-directional data exchange.

 # Mailslots

 #### Refs